 After so much unnecessary angst about their breakup, Gene and Nubsib just got back together in such an anticlimactic way.
 The rest of the episode was dedicated to filler scenes that felt like pandering fanservice with no substance.
 There are so many other storylines that could’ve used more development in the finale, but they chose to spend the time on fluff instead.

 There was a subplot about Gene not knowing how to finish the last chapter of his BL story, and I felt like Lovely Writer suffered from the exact same problem.
 The whole episode was just aimless, like they didn’t know how to wrap up the storylines.
 This ending made me feel like the series gave up after eleven episodes of building a consistent plot.
-I was very disappointed, and it affected my overall review about the series.
+I was very disappointed, and it affected my overall review of the series.

 A month after the series ended, Lovely Writer released a special episode (surprisingly lengthy at 1 hour and 45 minutes long) that takes place two years later.
 Although the main characters are still together as a couple, they have grown distant as Gene works on his next novel.
 To reignite the spark, Nubsib tries to coax his boyfriend into filming a commercial together, but Gene seems quite uncomfortable about appearing on-screen.